-Fresh fruit for the topping includes mango, kiwi, strawberries and blueberries.
-Feel free to change up the fruits using raspberries, cherries, mandarin oranges, etc.
+Topping: Fresh fruit for the topping includes mango, kiwi, strawberries and blueberries.
+Feel free to change up the fruits using raspberries, cherries, blackberries, mandarin oranges, etc.

-The crust is super easy to make and is a mix of almond and/or walnuts, dates, cinnamon and water.
+Crust: The crust is super easy to make and is a simple mix of almond, dates, cinnamon and water.
+You can also use a mix of almonds and walnuts.

 - Prep Time: 30 min